|

 Final Words

-Propane generators are not only helpful and convenient during emergencies, they are mostly used for camping and tailgating as well.
+Propane generators are not only helpful and convenient during emergencies, but they are also mostly used for camping and tailgating as well.

 The reason people mostly opt for dual-fuel generators is the storage of fuel.
-Propane doesn’t only burns efficiently and cleanly, but it is so much easy to store.
+Propane doesn’t only burn efficiently and cleanly, but it is so much easier to store.

 From our list, DuroMax XP12000EH is more of a high-end backup generator that is ideal for job sites as well, DuroMax XP4850EH is a beast on propane and is recommended for camping, and Champion 3400 is a fuel-efficient unit for RVs and tailgating, DuroMAX XP2300iH is a highly portable camping generator, WEN DF475T is used for residential purposes.